 But, of course, I had to know how to use it to open up wounds and heal them, all in the course of an hour.

-20 years after they died, finally I am grateful for my childhood
+25 years after my parents died, finally I am grateful for my childhood

-This is the work we do in the Playground… without having to learn the moves… I guide you on the calls.
+This is the work we do in in my programs… without having to learn the moves… I guide you on the calls.

 And I am contemplating an ongoing training where you can learn to step back, to create a distance between events, thoughts, feelings and your Self… because without that, as long as you stay in the middle of the hubbub, you stay glued to your cone of vision, you stay attached to your attitude.

 Because, for most humans, being right about what happened is more important than being happy.
-By far.
+By far more important.